EmreAtarr/EmreAtarr/README.md

 - 👋 Hello, I'm @EmreAtarr
-- 👀 I'm interested in game development
+- 👀 I'm interested in data
-- 🌱I'm currently making and learning games with Unity..
+- 🌱 I'm currently improving my skills in data and analysis.
 - 📫You can reach me at atargamedev@gmail.com.